manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

       code: 'ERR_INVALID_URL'
     }

 This can be easily fixed, though - we just need to prefix our `req.url` string with the missing information.
-While these need to have the correct syntax, the actual values are not relevant, because it's only the `pathname` and `search` parts that are important for us.
+While these need to have the correct *syntax*, the actual *values* are not relevant, because it's only the `pathname` and `search` parts that are important for us.
 Such a solution would look like this:

     const myUrl = new url.URL("http://localhost:8000" + req.url);